claromes/socialswitch/README.md

 $ `web-ext run -t firefox-android --adb-device <CODE> --firefox-apk org.mozilla.fenix`

 ### Testing wih Puppeteer

+Only for Firefox for Desktop and Google Chrome.

 To test each group of URLs (Instagram profile, tagged, stories, post and tag, and TikTok profile), it's necessary to pass the group as an option when running the script.
 The groups are: `ig_profile`, `ig_tagged`, `ig_post`, `ig_stories`, `ig_tags`, and `tt_profile`.